A Monsterpiece of Activism

 An Ocean of Plastic

-Let’s make an impact.
+Let’s make an impact an impact.

 Slaying the Monster